This article applies to US customers only.

 Migrate to Per-Wallet tracking and generate a tax lot snapshot and tax allocation report of your holdings.

+Note: Do not manually change your cost basis method to Per-Wallet.
+Doing so changes your past tax year's numbers.
 To start the migration, sign in to CoinTracker and select Migrate now in the banner notification.

 - Your tax lot allocation and snapshot reports will be generated.
 A copy will be automatically downloaded, and a second copy will be sent to you via email.
 Your account will also automatically switch to Per-Wallet tracking.